Puggo1145/Express-MongoDB-template/README.md

-# Express-MongoDB-Scaffold
+# Express-MongoDB-template

-This is a Express-MongoDB scaffold for personal use originally.
+This is a Express-MongoDB template for personal use originally.
 Now I share it with you so that it may help you develop your own App.

 ## Basic Feauture